| Strategic Pricing with a Focus on the MarketBy Mark JeziorskiGenerating additional third party payments and improving the overall

 might be most appropriate for specialized hospitals.
 Once the hospitals

 have been identified, their prices can be obtained from various vendors.
+Key Component 3 - Working With the Benchmark DataHospital pricing data may not always be robust.
+There may be minimal

 or no hospital prices for some of the charge/service codes in your